offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 Removal is testing a node from _within_ the cluster itself.
 That is, the removal node for which the average similarity is being calculated has the similarity to itself included in the averaging.
 ```

-While the similarity graph has nodes, the algorithm picks the node with the highest degree_GRAPH from the similairty graph to prime a clique/cluster.
+While the similarity graph has nodes, the algorithm picks the node with the highest degree_GRAPH from the similarity graph to prime a clique/cluster.
 It then loops the add and remove process described above until there's an iteration where nothing changes.
 At that point, that cluster/clique is said to be consistent and its nodes are removed from the original similarity graph.

 ```{note}
 What's the significance of picking the node with the highest degree_GRAPH as the starting point?
 It was never explained, but I suspect it's a heuristic of some kind.
 Something like, the node with the highest degree_GRAPH is assumed to have most of its edges to other nodes in the same clique and as such it's the most "representative" member_CLUSTER of the cluster that clique represents.